Jsos17/CalculatorApp/dokumentointi/vaativuusmaarittely.md

-# Software requirement specification for CalculatorApp (Vaativuusmäärittely)
+# Software requirement specification for CalculatorApp (Vaatimusmäärittely)

 ## The purpose of the application